 When we would fly with Amalia as a baby, I thought it was hard, but then I flew with her as a walking toddler and now I realize that it was actually a walk in the park compared to this!
 But flying with a toddler is manageable if you plan ahead and go into it with a positive attitude.

-On our flight to Bermuda, I learned a lot.
-We ended up sitting next to not one, not two, but three families traveling with children Amalia’s age on the way back so we all exchanged tips and even had the kids share toys and play together.
+We learned quite a bit on each trip.
+On the Bermuda flight, we ended up sitting next to not one, not two, but three families traveling with children Amalia’s age on the way back so we all exchanged tips and even had the kids share toys and play together.
 She actually did a great job both flights, but it was still a lot to handle as parents.
 She was relatively quiet and didn’t cry, but sitting still in one spot for an extended period is not her forté, and I totally get it.
 She’s a girl on the move!

 This was such an amazing trip because I watched her learn and grow more in those four days than I had in the last month.
 Traveling with a child her age is like traveling with a little sponge.
 She learned new words, new mannerisms, tried new foods, and soaked up everything she saw with wide eyes and an open mind.
 We took her to the beach at one of my favorite beaches in the world and she had the best time ever.

-Watching her joy on that beach and in general on the trip made the flights totally worth it.
+Watching her joy on the beach and in general on vacations make the flights totally worth it.
 So if you’re in the thick of it on an airplane with a frustrated or antsy toddler, remember that those moments are coming soon!

 Booking Your Flight